paladp/cs203-S2019-assessment/assessment.md

 * Continuous learning about
   * Python software development
     * N = A lack of new knowledge and/or contributions to any project
     * I = Incomplete knowledge or minuscule contributions to projects
     * A = An average amount of knowledge and contributions to each project
     * G = An above average amount of knowledge and contributions to each project
     * E = Going above and beyond the expectations and contributions of others
   * Project management with GitHub, specifically the Flow Model
     * N = A complete disregard for the model, especially multiple instances of overriding the master branch
     * I = Occasional disregard for the model including overriding the master branch
     * A = Almost always adhering to model, but never overriding the master branch
     * G = Making only minor mistakes while trying to follow the model and providing a positive influence on other aspects such as issues and communication
     * E = A lack of mistakes in addition to emerging as a leader who provides support to others who may be struggling with project management
   * Continuous integration with Travis
     * N = Failing to enable Travis at all or not passing any requirements on any assignment
     * I = Enabling Travis, but failing the majority of checks
     * A = Enabling Travis, and passing a majority of Travis checks
     * G = Enabling Travis, and passing all of the Travis checks
     * E = Enabling Travis, passing all checks, and assisting others who are struggling or improving issues with Travis if found
   * Foundations of software engineering practices
     * N = Working separate from a team with no communication
     * I = Working with a team a small amount of the time with no communication
-      * A = Working well with a team half of the time with very little communication
+    * A = Working well with a team half of the time with little communication
     * G = Working well with a team most of the time with clear communication
     * E = Working well with a team all of the time with clear and constructive communication
 * Understanding and avoiding red flags
+  * To avoid the errors
     * N = Ignoring all red flags
     * I = Would be identifying red flags, but not fixing them
     * A = Identifying and fixing a red flag
     * G = Identifying, understanding and fixing a red flag to prevent future bugs
     * E = Identifying, understanding, and fixing all red flags
 * Understanding and adopting best practices
+  * Adopt group practices
     * N = A severe lack of understanding and refusal to adopt best practices
     * I = Slight understanding and occasional use and identification of the best practices
     * A = An average amount of understanding and general identification and use of best practices
     * G = Above average demonstrations of understanding and the ability to find and utilize best practices
     * E = Full understanding of concepts, would also include the ability to determine which practices are better than others and then applying those practices

 ### Group